lyz-code/blue-book/docs/devops/ci.md

 suspicious constructs.
 The term originates from a Unix utility that examined C language source code.

+* [alex](alex.md) to find gender favoring, polarizing, race related, religion inconsiderate, or other unequal phrasing in text.
 * [Flake8](flakehell.md): A python style guide checker tool.
 * [markdownlint](markdownlint.md): A linter for Markdown files.
+* [proselint](proselint.md): Is another linter for prose.
 * [Yamllint](yamllint.md): A linter for YAML files.
 * [write-good](write_good.md) is a naive linter for English prose.